sasadangelo/runbooks/README.md

-# Service A Endpoint Unavailable
+# Service A Log Endpoint is Unavailable

 ## Purpose